ygryadit/ygryadit.github.io/index.md

 	<p>Before joining CVSSP, she was a <strong>Postdoctoral Researcher</strong> (2017–2020) at Inria,
 		working in the <a href="https://team.inria.fr/graphdeco/">GraphDeco</a> group under the supervision of
 		<a href="http://www-sop.inria.fr/members/Adrien.Bousseau/">Dr. Adrien Bousseau</a>.
+  		During this time, she spent several weeks at <a href="https://www.csail.mit.edu/">MIT CSAIL</a>, US, hosted by <a href="https://people.csail.mit.edu/fredo/">Prof. Fredo Durand</a>.
+		She also spent several weeks in <a href= "https://www.tudelft.nl/en/">TU Delft</a>, Netherlands, working closely with <a href="https://www.tudelft.nl/en/ide/about-ide/people/sypesteyn-m">Mark Sypesteyn</a> and <a href="https://www.tudelft.nl/io/over-io/personen/hoftijzer-jw">Jan Willem Hoftijzer</a>.
 		Her research focused on <i>concept sketching techniques, sketch understanding, and sketch-based modeling</i>.
 	</p>